JavonSun/mvbc/matlab/mvsvdl1/mvsvdl1-v1.0/code/readme.txt

-1. mvssvd.m implements the method proposed in these papers :
+1. mvsvdl1.m implements the method proposed in these papers:
 Multi-view singular value decomposition for disease subtyping and genetic associations Jiangwen Sun, Henry R Kranzler and Jinbo Bi
 BMC Genetics, 15 (1), 2014